Steps to Successfully Completing a Pesticide Certification Exam

 - Pick a location to test.
 PICK EITHER MDA LOCATIONS OR GREATER MINNESOTA

 - St. Paul: Schedule by calling 651-201-6633 or emailing Pesticide.Testing@state.mn.us.
-Current testing appointments at the St. Paul Office are: Monday through Thursday morning and afternoon plus Friday mornings excluding holidays
+Current testing appointments at the St. Paul Office are: Tuesday and Thursday, excluding holidays.

 - MDA St Cloud (located in DOT building 3725 12st North St Cloud MN 56303) Schedule by emailing email@example.com. or calling 320-223-6606.
-Current testing appointments at the St Cloud office are Monday Wednesday at Noon and Friday
+Current testing appointments at the St Cloud office are Friday mornings.

 - Greater Minnesota: Schedule an appointment at a greater Minnesota testing location.
 Please note many Counties are not currently offering pesticide testing due to the COVID -19 pandemic.

 - Pay application fees in advance and bring proof of payment, or pay at the time of exam.

 - If you require accommodations under the Americans with Disabilities Act, you must document your request in writing and submit it to Pesticide.Licensing@state.mn.us no later than seven days before the exam.
 The MDA will notify you whether the request for accommodation has been approved before the exam date.

 - All exam materials are written in English.
 Independently reading and understanding printed English is an essential eligibility requirement of being a certified pesticide applicator.
 Therefore, no accommodation will be made that allows for another person to read exam materials to a tester.

 - Present your completed license application or provide confirmation of your online application and present payment to the test administrator.

 - Some county offices charge an administrative fee for use of the facility